telerik/kendo-ui-core/docs/controls/interactivity/sortable/how-to/batch-editable-grid.md

          });
        },

+> **Important**
-**For simplicity the demo uses local data whith dummy order field.** This may not be the case in a real world scenario.
+> * For simplicity the demo uses local data with a dummy order field.
+This may not be the case in a real-world scenario.
-The change event handler of the Sortable widget updates the Order field, this is just a sample implementation. **The change event handler should be modified to fit your real world scenario.**
+> * The `change` event handler of the Sortable widget updates the **Order** field, which is a sample implementation.
+The `change` event handler should be modified to fit your real-world scenario.

 ###### Example